RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 2. VASP version 6.3.2 CPU

-   The following example shows how to run VASP v 6.3.2 compiled with gcc 11 The module already has correct settings for UCX variables.
-Please consult VASP documentation on how to use *OMP_NUM_THREADS* for multiple threads
+   The following example shows how to run VASP v 6.3.2 compiled with gcc 11.
+   The module already has correct settings for UCX variables.
+Please consult VASP documentation on how to use *OMP_NUM_THREADS* for multiple threads.

    Note, :tt:`--constraint` directive and addition of :tt:`-mca pml ucx` to the ``mpirun`` command are required.
 The UCX environment variables are